OCTOBER 2013 HIGHLIGHTS

 Kampseh Rug, which sold for $18,880

-Dedham, MA - On Sunday, January 20th, Grogan and Company Fine Art Auctioneers conducted their long anticipated Fine Oriental Rugs and Carpets Auction, to a standing room only crowd including dealers, discriminating collectors and private home owners, all looking to take home a prized rug.
+January 20, 2013: Grogan and Company Fine Art Auctioneers conducted their long anticipated Fine Oriental Rugs and Carpets Auction, to a standing room only crowd including dealers, discriminating collectors and private home owners, all looking to take home a prized rug.
 The auction, which included over 300 rugs and carpets achieved three quarters of a million dollars and attracted a veritable "Who's Who" of the rug world to Dedham.

 The highlight of the six-day exhibition was Saturday afternoon's Gallery Talk with James Opie, rug scholar and author of Tribal Rugs: A Complete Guide to Nomadic and Village Carpets.
 A large contingency from the New England Rug Society was in attendance, as well as many other local rug collectors and home owners.
 "We work hard to attract new collectors to the rug market through raising awareness and appreciation of the beauty and artistry of antique rugs and textiles," noted Michael Grogan, rug expert and President of Grogan and Company, "and the turn out for the Opie lecture was gratifying."